Intuitive SEO Copywriting

 If you use captions for photos on your website they will usually appear on the page near the photo.
 Here you can tell a little more of a story or provide image credits.
 Image captions can be valuable in certain situations but are not a vital SEO component in most cases.

-Example caption: “Pictured above: Adidas Z Series shoes displayed in store at Lloyd center mall in Portland, OR.”
+Example caption: “Pictured above: Adidas Z Series shoes displayed in-store at Lloyd Center Mall in Portland, OR.”

 SEO Copywriting Tips and Best Practices